Nottingham Express Transit: Extension of route 1 to serve HS2 at Toton and Derby

-News that a station for the proposed HS2 line (the East Midlands Hub) is likely to be built on the site of Toton sidings, only a short distance from the Toton Lane terminus has fuelled speculation that the line could be extended to the new station.
+News that a station for the proposed HS2 line (the East Midlands Hub) was likely to be built on the site of Toton sidings, only a short distance from the Toton Lane terminus has fuelled speculation that the line could be extended to the new station.
 In November 2015 there was a proposal for the tram network to be extended from Toton to Derby.
 Two routes were later proposed by the D2N2 local enterprise partnership for the route to Derby.
 The first route would be via the A52 while the second would be via Borrowash and Spondon.
 Land has been protected in planning application for housing developments between the Toton Lane terminus and Toton Sidings.

-Extension of route 2 to Fairham Pastures
+Extension of route 2 to Fairham

-By mid-2018, a short extension southwards beyond the Clifton South terminus was being investigated, in order to serve the 3,000-home "Fairham Pastures" development next to the A453 road.
+By mid-2018, a short extension southwards beyond the Clifton South terminus was being investigated, in order to serve the 3,000-home Fairham development next to the A453 road.

-Additional stops on existing lines

-There is provision for an additional stop between Basford and Wilkinson Street, close to the site of the British Gas works.
-There is also a proposal for a stop at the redeveloped Broadmarsh Shopping Centre.